Plain English Breakdown

 What This Bill Does

-- Increases the prison time to 2, 4, or 5 years if someone is convicted of willfully inflicting corporal injury resulting in traumatic conditions on specified persons within 7 years of a previous felony conviction.
+- Increases the prison sentence to 2, 4, or 5 years if someone is convicted of domestic violence within 7 years of a previous felony conviction under similar provisions.

-- Requires jail time of at least 60 days as part of probation if someone has one prior felony domestic violence conviction.
+- Requires a minimum jail sentence of 60 days as part of probation for those with one prior felony conviction under these provisions.

-- Expands the definition of violent felonies to include felony domestic violence.
+- Expands the definition of violent felonies to include felony domestic violence, which means harsher punishments for repeat offenders under the three strikes law.

 Who It Names or Affects